assaferan/omf5/README.md

 - [gcc](https://gcc.gnu.org/)

 * This code has only been tested so far on:
-- macOS Monterey 12.3.1, compiled with gcc 4.2.1 on Intel i9 8-Core Processor.
+- macOS Monterey 12.3.1, compiled with clang 12.0.0 on Intel i9 8-Core Processor.
+- macOS Catalina 10.15.7, compiled with clang 12.0.0 on Intel Core i5 Quad-Core Processor.
+- linux Ubuntu 22.04.2, compiled with gcc 11.3.0 on AMD Ryzen ThreadRipper 2970WX 24-Core Processor.

 The main (and develop) branch require the following libraries: